alphagov/datagovuk-visual-regression-tests/README.md

 ### Backstop limitations
 - Backstop doesn't have a testing library for IE or Edge.
 The reason for this is that backstop relies on the headless infrastructure provided by engines like puppeteer or caspar, something that old microsoft browsers don't support.
 We have a need to support IE11 at least for this project, so you may need to do some additional manual testing on top of running these tests.
 - Backstop can only run against a very specific stack.
 If any additional data is added, because Backstop explicitly tests against visual discrepancy, then tests will fail.
 This means that if any additional data is added to a local stack or anything is changed, either said data will need to be removed or you will have to reset your local stack.
-- The reference image `User_-_view_activity_0_document_0_phone` has a issue with variable spacing across different devices.
-This means that this test specifically may unexpectedly fail during testing.
-Please be conscious of this when updating and running tests.
 - Backstop storing screenshots in source control is potentially problematic.
 A single set of ckan scenarios (120 screenshots) comes to approximately 15MB.
 A long term solution needs ot be considered for how we store scenarios to avoid taking up obscene amounts of space in source control.